sonnyhughes/Train-Scheduler/README.md

 # Train-Scheduler
-jQuery and Firebase application that stores train arrival times and minutes until arrival using moment.js
+Firebase application that stores train arrival times and displays the number of minutes until next arrival using moment.js